e-gov/GovSSO-EndUserSelfService/README.md

     * copy-replace `GOVSSO-Session/local/tls/session/session.localhost.keystore.p12` to `src/test/resources`.
     * copy-replace `GOVSSO-Session/local/tls/tara/tara.localhost.keystore.p12` to `src/test/resources`.
 3. Add `127.0.0.1 session.localhost tara.localhost` line to `hosts` file.
-This is needed only for requests originating from GOVSSO-EndUserSelfService when it's running locally (not in Docker Compose).
+This is needed only for requests originating from GOVSSO-EndUserSelfService when it's running locally (not in Docker Compose) or during tests.
 It's not needed for web browsers as popular browsers already have built-in support for resolving `*.localhost` subdomains.
 4. Run
    ```shell
    ./mvnw spring-boot:run